 United Backpackers has a big kitchen, with views overlooking Flinders Street Station and a Bar and Underground lounge where you can hang out as well!

-If you’re travelling Australia lone, I would recommend staying here.
+It’s one of the best hostels in Melbourne for solo travellers.
+If you’re travelling Australia alone, I would recommend staying here.
 You will definitely meet a lot of people at this friendly and lively hostel!

-Urban Central was one of the Melbourne backpackers that I spent a long time.
-I was there for around a month and enjoyed my stay. one thing to note is that the hostel is not as central as the name suggests.
+Urban Central was one of the Melbourne backpackers that I spent a long time in.
+I was there for around a month and enjoyed my stay.
+One thing to note is that the hostel is not as central as the name suggests.

 It’s actually in South Melbourne close to the Crown Casino.
 It’s only a 5-minute walk to Southbank, but the name does suggest it’s in the middle of the city when it’s not!

 The facilities here were top-class.
 The kitchen was spacious, while the rooms had big lockers and were comfy.
 It’s one of the best hostels in Melbourne for solo travellers as it’s easy to meet people here.